meizabel/documentation/motivation/ubiquitous-language.md

 Ubiquitous language — a language structured around the domain model and used by all team members to connect all the activities of the team with the software.

+In Spine Event Engine a Domain Model, including commands, events and aggregates, Projections and Business Failures, is described using

 TODO: cross-platform compatibility

 TODO: faster implementation of results of Event Storming.